iwsif/Python_for_ETHICAL_HACKING/README.md

 **FIND WEB DOMAIN**

-*You need a dictionary with possible domain names for this program pip3 install requests && chmod -x FILENAME && chmod u+x FILENAME Type ./ or python3 to extract the program See --help for program info*
+*You need a dictionary with possible domain names for this program. pip3 install requests && chmod -x FILENAME && chmod u+x FILENAME Type ./ or python3 to extract the program See --help for program info*

 _________________________________________________________________________________________________________________________________________________________________